jgarber623/refresh-dc.org/src/conduct.md

 ---
-layout: "base.liquid"
 title: "Code of Conduct"
 ---

-# Code of Conduct

 Refresh DC is an inclusive community based on treating all individuals respectfully, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 As a participant at one of our events, you agree to be nice, considerate, and civil toward other participants.
 Do not be mean or nasty.
 Pretty easy, right?

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the organizers immediately.
-Refresh DC is currently organized by [Nick Whitmoyer](https://twitter.com/whistle), [Rochelle Pennington](https://twitter.com/rochellefp), and [Matt Camp](https://twitter.com/mattcampux).
+Refresh DC is currently organized by [Nick Whitmoyer](https://www.linkedin.com/in/nickwhitmoyer).

 Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.